The Simple Dutch Braid

 - With your left hand, bring the left strand beneath the center strand and grab it between your first and middle fingers.

 - With your left thumb and first finger, grab the new left and center strands.
 Let your left middle finger go beneath the first finger.
-With your right hand, take the right strand and cross it underneath the center strand, pinching it between the first and middle fingers of your left hand.
+With your right hand, take the right strand and cross it underneath the center strand, pinching it between your left hand's first and middle fingers.